magnoeasy/easybuilder/english.md

 ## DateTime 📆⏲️
 ![image](https://user-images.githubusercontent.com/81401104/116605437-cb8edc00-a905-11eb-9d85-da4e8267a93c.png)

-With this component you can add a current date and time, a pre-defined date and time, or any other date and time that you fill in
+With this component you can add date and time, it can be a current one, a pre-defined one or any other you want.

 Select the "DateTime" component, then drag and drop it where it says "Drop new field here!
 When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).